mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-9-Appendices.md_toc.md

                 States](#using-phaser-2-not-3-game-states)
     -   [Technical Appendix Two - On reaction to tech](#technical-appendix-two---on-reaction-to-tech)
-        -   [GDPs used to nurture tactical responses to coding errors](#gdps-used-to-nurture-tactical-responses-to-coding-errors)
+        -   [Appendix.debugging GDPs used to nurture tactical responses to coding errors](#appendix.debugging-gdps-used-to-nurture-tactical-responses-to-coding-errors)
         -   [Concluding remarks on debugging and revision](#concluding-remarks-on-debugging-and-revision)
     -   [Unplaced - but needed.](#unplaced---but-needed.)